ma1co/Sony-PMCA-RE/README.md

 #### OS X drivers ####
 On OS X, to communicate with cameras in mass storage mode, the [PMCADownloader](https://sony-pmca.appspot.com/plugin/install) browser plugin and/or the [DriverLoader](https://support.d-imaging.sony.co.jp/mac/driver/1013/en/) application have to be installed.

+#### Linux drivers ####
+Linux does not have any native Sony drivers so libusb-MSC or libusb-MTP will be used.
+No need to do anything special to communicate with the camera via app install or update mode.

 ## Is it safe? ##
 This is an experiment in a very early stage.
 All information has been found through reverse engineering.
 Even though everything worked fine for our developers, it could cause harm to your hardware.
 If you break your camera, you get to keep both pieces. **We won't take any responsibility.**